Kewu Plain: Cultural and historical significance

 In 2012, the Balai Pelestarian Peninggalan Purbakala Jawa Tengah (BP3, or the Central Java Heritage Preservation Authority) suggested that the area in and around Prambanan should be treated as a sanctuary.
 The proposed area is in the Prambanan Plain measuring measured 30 km2 spread across the Sleman and Klaten regencies.
-The area includes major temples such as Prambanan, Ratu Boko, Kalasan, Sari and Plaosan temples.
-The sanctuary is planned to be treated in a similar fashion to the Angkor archaeological area in Cambodia, which suggests that the government should prevent or regulate permits to construct any new buildings, especially the multi-storied buildings, as well as BTS towers.
-This was meant to protect this archaeologically-rich area from modern day visual obstructions and the encroachments of hotels, restaurants and any tourism-related buildings and businesses.
+The area includes major temples such as Prambanan, Ratu Boko, Kalasan, Sari, and Plaosan temples.
+The sanctuary is planned to be treated similarly to the Angkor archaeological area in Cambodia, which suggests that the government should prevent or regulate permits to construct any new buildings, especially the multi-storied buildings, as well as BTS towers.
+This was meant to protect this archaeologically rich area from modern-day visual obstructions and the encroachments of hotels, restaurants, and any tourism-related buildings and businesses.

 Agriculture

-For centuries Prambanan Plain, overshadowed by Merapi volcano, was known for its rich and fertile volcanic soil perfect for intensive rice cultivation.
-The economy of Java relied heavily on rice agriculture, and the ancient polity of Central Java, with their complex political, economy and social systems, flourished on this plain.
+For centuries Prambanan Plain, overshadowed by the Merapi volcano, was known for its rich and fertile volcanic soil perfect for intensive rice cultivation.
+The economy of Java relied heavily on rice agriculture, and the ancient polity of Central Java, with its complex political, economic, and social systems, flourished on this plain.

 The images of rice agriculture scenes and activities can be found in bas-reliefs in Borobudur and Prambanan.
-The early Mataram Kingdom was dependent on rice yields and tax collected from their subjects.
-Java was famous for rice surpluses and rice export, and rice agriculture contributed to the population growth of the island.
-Many of the rice paddies in the landscape remains unchanged from the earlier eras.
+The early Mataram Kingdom was dependent on rice yields and taxes collected from their subjects.
+Java was famous for rice surpluses and rice exports, and rice agriculture contributed to the population growth of the island.
+Many of the rice paddies in the landscape remain unchanged from the earlier eras.